 Emergency Dental Care

-Our emergency dentist Chicago team understands that the very nature of an emergency is inconvenience.
+Our emergency dentist Chicago team understands that the very nature of an emergency is inconvenient.
 As your dedicated family dental healthcare providers, we’re here for you in these stressful times.
 Please call our Chicago dental office immediately to request an emergency care visit if you experience a severe toothache, knock out a tooth, badly damage your teeth, or find yourself in another precarious dental situation.
 We do our very best to see emergency cases immediately.
 If you experience intense bleeding or your emergency extends beyond dental care, please go to the nearest emergency room for assistance.

 Some situations can be remedied or improved by following a few simple tips.
 While these suggestions do not solve all problems, they offer first-aid care until you can come to our office or your local emergency room for Chicago emergency dentist assistance.